ChromesDuzez/CIS-350-Project-2/README.md

 # CIS-350 Project 2

 ## About
-CO2 Reducer Simulator Made by John Green, Zach Wilson, Lucas Johnson, Colin Gamagami, Devun Schneider
+Eco Tanks!
+Made by John Green, Zach Wilson, Lucas Johnson, Colin Gamagami, Devun Schneider

 Control your electric tesla tank and go up against an AI or a Friend, to see who can destroy the most gas-guzzling hummers that drive on your city's streets.
 This tug-of-war style minigame offers fun competitive play for you and your friends to enjoy as you clean up the atmosphere.

 ## Installing from the GitHub Release
 Choose the Release of your choosing then download the standalone build zip file for that release.
-They generally follow the naming scheme of `Eco-Tanks-[State]-V#-#.zip`.
+They generally follow the naming scheme of `Eco_Tanks!-[State]-V#-#.zip`.
 Then unzip the game folder from the zip file, and place the contents of the game in a directory of your choosing.
-You can send a shortcut for the CO2_Reducer_Simulator.exe to the desktop should you wish.
+You can send a shortcut for the `Eco Tanks!.exe` to the desktop should you wish.
 All you need to do is click on the exe to launch and bob's your uncle.

 ## Playing the Game